WEDDING PHOTOGRAPHY FAQS

 For most full-day Dorset weddings, 8 to 10 hours provides balanced coverage from preparations through to the first dance.

 Country house venues such as Mapperton or St Giles often benefit from longer coverage due to multiple locations within the grounds.
 Marquee weddings can also run later into the evening.
+There is a detailed guide here: How Many Hours of Wedding Photography Do We Need?

 Do you work alone?